jpedropereira/pdsnd_github/README.md

 washington.csv
 new_york_city.csv

-_Please note that the three csv files are not incluided in the repository and need to be obtained here in the Python module of nanodegree._
+_Please note that the three csv files are not incluided in the repository and need to be obtained in the Python module of nanodegree._

 ### Requirements